fardil-b/Insurance-Claims-Severity-Prediction/README.md

 5. [Licensing, Authors, and Acknowledgements](#licensing)

 ## Project Motivation<a name="motivation"></a>

-Allstate, an US-based insurance company is developing automated methods to predict claims severity in order to provide better claims service for Allstate's customers.
-The goal is to build a model that can help Allstate to predict the severity of the claims accurately and  finally, create an API and deploy the model to generate the prediction at runtime.
+In this project we are going to look at ways we can make the insurance claims process more efficient.
+Efficiencies in insurance claims severity analysis can help provide suitable insurance packages to customers and provide targeted assistance to better serve them.
+Finally, we would like to build a model that can predict severity of claims so as to improve the claims service to ensure a worry-free customer experience.

+Using a dataset from Kaggle; provided by AllState, a US-based insurance company; the training dataset consists of 130 attributes (features) and the loss value for each observation.
+The dataset contains 188,318 observations where each row represents an insurance claim.
+This means each claim is a process that requires 130 different information.
+So, the main questions are:

+1) Do we require all these attributes/information?
+2) Can we eliminate any of these attributes to be more efficient?
+  If yes, then:
+  - 2.1) which continuous variable are least important and can be dropped?
+  - 2.2) which categorical values is least important and can be dropped?
+3) Which attributes are most important for AllState?
+4) Finally, can we create an algorithm to predict claims severity?

 ## Methods Used <a name="method"></a>
 - Exploratory data analysis to understand the Allstate insurance claim dataset
 - Feature selection and elimination using Correlation, Constant Variance and Chi-Square statistical tests
+- Use PCA and Feature Importances to find the most important features
 - Understanding ensemble Machine Learning algorithms
 - Hyper-parameter tuning using Scikit-Learn functions
 - Model selection using RMSE as the model evaluation metric
-- Model deployment creating FlaskAPI

 ## File Descriptions <a name="files"></a>
-1. `Insurance_Severity_Features.ipynb` : Notebook containing the whole project combined including EDA & Machine learning model
+1. `Insurance_severity_claims.ipynb` : Notebook containing the whole project combined including EDA & Machine learning model
 2. `API` : folder containing 3 files :
                    1. `claimsPrediction_model_API.py` : flask API code for deployment
                    2. `columns_to_drop.csv`  : csv files containing features to be dropped and is used in the API file